Spanish Ham Holders

 Key things to consider:

-- Will the stand be used for large heavy hams?
+Will the ham holder be used for large heavy hams?

 As a general rule big heavy hams prefer a big heavy ham stand, smaller stands will struggle to clamp a large 9kg ham for example, the leg will be off balance and although secured the stand will probably move or slide on whichever surface you place it on making carving unsafe.
 Smaller stands are best suited to lighter front legs (paleta’s) or small hams weighing around the 6.5 – 7.0kg mark.
 As mentioned earlier Iberico hams are much more elongated than the standard Serrano Ham so will also be best suited to a more substantial stand, Iberian hams will be quite at home in more economical models as well as the top of the range stands, if the base on the stand is adjustable then this is ideal to accommodate the extra length of the leg.